Skanska: Case Study

 Pod Point’s chargepoints are internet enabled, either via Wi-Fi or 3G, which means its in house network assurance team is able to troubleshoot any problems remotely, often before clients are aware of the issue.
 This means that problems tend to be resolved more efficiently, reducing the need for on-site maintenance and thereby further minimising disruption and inconvenience.

 Skanska was able to part-fund the cost of the install using the Office for Low Emission Vehicles (OLEV) Workplace Charging Scheme.
-Under the Workplace Charging Scheme, the cost and installation of a single chargepoint can be reduced by up to 75 per cent, up to a maximum of £500.
-Currently, companies can claim for a maximum of 20 chargepoints under the scheme.
+Under the Workplace Charging Scheme the cost and installation of up to 40 sockets can be reduced by up to £14,000, up to a maximum of £350 per socket.

 Skanska’s Senior Project Manager Paul Jarvis said: